Example calculations with scalar quantities¶

 We will demonstrate global calculations with SSH (global mean sea level time series, mean dynamic topography, global mean sea level trend) and a regional calculation with THETA (The Nino 3.4 index).

 For this tutorial we will need the grid file, monthly SSH and THETA (potential temperature) spanning the years 1993 through 2017, and daily SSH for the year 1994.
-If you need to download these data from PO.DAAC, the ShortNames of the datasets are:
+The ShortNames of the datasets are:

 ECCO_L4_GEOMETRY_LLC0090GRID_V4R4